vmware/chap/USERGUIDE.md

 * COWStringBody - old style copy-on-write std::string bodies
 * VectorBody - dynamically allocated memory for std::vector
 * DoublyLinkedListNode - one node in a doubly linked list, as would be used for std::list, with the link fields at the start of the allocation
+* UnorderedMapOrSetBuckets - the buckets array for an unordered map or unordered set
+* UnorderedMapOrSetNode - a single entry in an unordered map or unordered set
 * SSL - SSL type associated with openssl
 * SSL_CTX - SSL_CTX type associated with openssl
 * PyDictKeysObject -PyDictKeysObject associated with python (at least for 3.5)